Corbett Tiger Reserve — location and key facts

 • Included: Night stay permit includes jeep safari — no separate safari permit required.

 • Room amenities: No canteen facilities — guests bring their own rations.
-Cook and kitchen facilities available.
+Cook and kitchen facilities are available.

 Night stay permits are non-refundable and non-transferable.
 Vehicle movement inside the reserve is allowed during nighttime.

 Ramnagar is the primary access town for Corbett Tiger Reserve — serving six of the eight zones.
-Sonanadi and Pakhro zones are accessed from Kotdwar, approximately 150 km from Ramnagar.
+Sonanadi and Pakhro zones are accessed from Kotdwar, approx. 150 km from Ramnagar.
 Whether arriving or departing, use the station codes and transport info below.

 Jim Corbett National Park Access City